Nicholas Brody: Background and personality

-Born in the Mojave Desert, when his father was stationed at the MCAGCC, Gunnery Sergeant Nicholas Brody was a United States Marine Corps Force Reconnaissance Scout Sniper deployed during the Iraq War.
-On May 19, 2003, both Brody and a fellow Scout Sniper, Thomas Walker (Chris Chalk), were captured near the Syrian border by forces loyal to Saddam Hussein.
+Born in the Mojave Desert while his father was stationed at the MCAGCC, Gunnery Sergeant Nicholas Brody was a United States Marine Corps Force Reconnaissance Scout Sniper deployed during the Iraq War.
+On May 19, 2003, Brody and a fellow Scout Sniper Thomas Walker (Chris Chalk) were captured near the Syrian border by forces loyal to Saddam Hussein.
 The two men were sold to al-Qaeda commander Abu Nazir (Navid Negahban) and held captive in Damascus for the next eight years.
 Brody's guards tortured him for much of his captivity, but Nazir treated him with kindness in order to gain his trust.
 Brody converted to Islam while in captivity.
 Under Nazir's direction, Brody severely beat Walker and believed he had killed him.

 Nazir ended Brody's torture in 2008 and invited him into his home, asking him to teach his son Issa English.
 Brody soon grew to love the boy as his own son.
 In 2009, however, Issa was killed in a drone strike while attending school.
 Brody helped Nazir bury Issa and joined him in reciting an Islamic prayer over the child's grave.
 Shortly thereafter, Brody watched an interview with Vice President William Walden (Jamey Sheridan), who falsely claimed that no children were killed in the drone strike.
 Brody swore revenge on Walden and agreed to kill him in a suicide attack.